martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 ## Disconnect Calendar

-Beauticians can disconnect their Google Calendar at any time from the Settings page.
+Specialists can disconnect their Google Calendar at any time from the Settings page.
 This will:

 - Stop syncing new appointments
 - Remove stored tokens